CALIFORNIA LEGISLATIVE BLACK CAUCUS BYLAWS

 OFFICERS

-Officers of The California Legislative Black Caucus shall include: a Chair, Vice Chair, Secretary and Treasurer.
+Officers of the California Legislative Black Caucus shall include a Chair, Vice Chair, Secretary, and Treasurer.

 1. The Chair shall preside over Caucus meetings and act as the official representative and principal spokesperson of the Caucus.
 The Chair shall also be responsible for preparing and distributing meeting agenda no later than 3 days before a scheduled Caucus meeting.
+The Chair, along with CLBC staff, in January of each year will attend a training on FPPC compliance requirements.

 ARTICLE IV

-ELECTIONS
+OFFICER ELECTIONS

 ARTICLE V

-VACANCIES
+OFFICER VACANCIES

 Following a vacancy of any office, a special election shall be held immediately to fill the vacancy.
 This special election shall be held at a regularly scheduled meeting of the membership.
-Either the current Chair or a majority of the Caucus members may call a meeting to elect an officer to fill the vacancy.
+Either the current Chair or a majority of the Caucus members may call a special meeting to elect an officer to fill the vacancy.

 ARTICLE VI